DevOps Blog

 The 12 principles behind the Agile Manifesto are detailed here.

-The comparison between basic principles of Waterfall and Agile methodologies point to some key issues with the Waterfall model, especially when considering that it remained the de facto SDLC standard for decades:
+The comparison between the basic principles of Waterfall and Agile methodologies points to some key issues with the Waterfall model, especially when considering that it remained the de facto SDLC standard for decades:

-• The lack of communication introduces highly varied interpretation of requirements and the documentation between team members.
+• Varied interpretation.
+The lack of communication introduces highly varied interpretations of requirements and documentation between team members.

-• The lack of adaptability renders the model unsuitable for most consumer-focused software projects where the requirements must follow unpredictable, dynamic, and rapidly evolving external change agents.
+• Lack of adaptability.
+The lack of adaptability renders the model unsuitable for most consumer-focused software projects, where the requirements must follow unpredictable, dynamic, and rapidly evolving external change agents.

-• The strict focus on fulfilling original requirements discourages mistakes and change.
+• Lack of flexibility.
+The strict focus on fulfilling original requirements discourages mistakes and change.
 As a result, creativity, innovation, and novelty are suppressed.
 Lack of flexibility prevents experiences that help identify areas of improvement or change for the better.

-• The lack of communication between engineering teams, customers, and real-world users creates the lack of technical empathy.
-As a result, many expensive innovations fail to gain market traction, whereas agile startup firms focusing on specific customer problems gain popularity rapidly in comparison.
+• Lack of technical empathy.
+The lack of communication between engineering teams, customers, and real-world users creates a lack of technical empathy.
+As a result, many expensive innovations fail to gain market traction, whereas agile startup firms focusing on specific customer problems gain popularity rapidly.

 At the same time, the Agile SDLC methodology hasn’t proven to be a silver bullet.
 Although the principles of the Agile model aim to solve problems that may arise from the Waterfall approach, many organizations fail to realize the promised advantages.
 This issue emerges due to the following reasons: